BruceCaldwell/jCookie/README.md

 Usage
 -----

+The main `$.cookie()` function is capable of anything any of the secondary functions are, but there are shorter versions available.

 ### Get

 You can get a cookie using `$.cookie()` or `$.getCookie()` or `$.getAllCookies()[]`.
 The `$.cookie` function is a wrapper for all of jCookie's functionality.